overlookmotel/got-resume/README.md

 #### timeout

-Set timeout in milliseconds.
+Timeout in milliseconds.
 Default is 5000 (5 seconds).

 Timeout is the timeout for a chunk, not the whole tranfer.
 After a timeout, the transfer will retry until max attempts are exhausted.